schlatterbeck/pgapack/docs/sphinx/part2.rst

 :ref:`group:const-fitness` and allow the identity, linear ranking, or linear normalization, respectively.

-Note that ``PGA_FITNESS_RAW`` and ``PGA_FITNESS_NORMAL`` are subject to overflows if you have very large (or very small negative) fitness values.
+Note that :c:macro:`PGA_FITNESS_RAW` and :c:macro:`PGA_FITNESS_NORMAL`
+are subject to overflows if you have very large (or very small negative) fitness values.
 If this occurs, an error message is printed and the program terminates.
 Letting the search continue with such an overflow would map many *different* evaluation values to the *same* fitness.
-For such ill-conditioned problems you should use the ranking variant ``PGA_FITNESS_RANKING``.
+For such ill-conditioned problems you should use the ranking variant :c:macro:`PGA_FITNESS_RANKING`.

 A *linear rank* fitness function [Bak87]_, [Whi89]_ is given by